SakuraTroyChen/sakuratroychen.github.io/index.md

 ## About Me

-I am a second-year graduate student in Computer Science at Peking University, advised by Prof. Yuexian Zou.
+I am a third-year graduate student in Computer Science at Peking University, advised by Prof. Yuexian Zou.
 Previously, I earned a B.A. in Environmental Engineering from Sun Yat-sen University.

 My research focuses on enhancing the general capabilities of Vision-Language Models (VLMs) and developing trustworthy AI agents.